-The IRS collections machinery seizes $54 billion every year from delinquent taxpayers through its enforcement activities.
+The IRS collections machine seizes $54 billion every year from delinquent taxpayers through its enforcement activities.
 That sounds like a lot until you realize taxpayers underpay the IRS $458 billion in taxes every year.
-(Tax gap estimate).
-That leaves a tax gap of $406 billion, which is a chunk of change by any measure.
-Particularly when you consider the annual federal deficit for 2018 was $779 billion (Source).
-When you put it like that, it’s no surprise the IRS is such an aggressive debt collector.
+That leaves a tax gap of $406 billion in the United States annually.
+When you look at it that way, it’s no surprise the IRS is such an aggressive debt collector.

-The IRS collections process includes every measure the IRS can take to collect back taxes.
+The IRS collections process includes every measure the IRS can use to collect back taxes.
 These measures range from allocating future tax year refunds to repay your tax debt all the way to seizing everything you own.
-There is a fair chance we all will have to face the IRS at least once throughout our lifetime: either through an audit or because of back taxes.
-It makes sense for all of us to understand what the IRS can and cannot do.
+If you ever end up facing the IRS for tax collection, you’ll need to understand what the IRS can and cannot do.

-There are two reasons you could find yourself on the business end of the IRS collections machine:
+There are two reasons you could find yourself on the business end of the IRS collections process:

-- not paying your taxes in full when you file a tax return, or
+- Not paying your taxes in full when you file a tax return

-- an IRS audit reveals “errors” in your tax return that increase your tax liability.
+- An IRS audit reveals errors or issues in your tax return that increase your tax liability

 In either case, the IRS sends you a tax bill.
-This bill is the first step in the IRS collection process.
-The first notice you receive will explain how much you owe the IRS and demands full payment.
+This bill is the first step in the IRS collections process.
+The first notice you receive will explain how much you owe the IRS and will demand full payment.
 The letter will also include any interest or penalties added to your initial tax bill.
 If you pay the bill in full, the IRS will close your case.
 Problem solved.

 After sending a final demand for payment, both through the mail and by telephone, the IRS will start enforcing their legal right to take from you what is owed.
 The IRS has unparalleled authority when it comes to collecting debts and the collection actions that they can take.
-The actions used by the IRS during the collection process include tax liens, tax levies, asset seizure, bank levies, wage garnishment, and civil tax penalties.
+The actions used by the IRS during the collection process include a federal tax lien, tax levies, asset seizure, bank levies, wage garnishment, and civil tax penalties.
 These actions can continue until all tax debt is paid, which may take many years depending on how much you owe.

-A tax lien is typically the first collection tool used by the IRS.
-As soon as the deadline for payment passes and the case goes into collection status, a statutory tax lien comes into effect.
+A federal tax lien is typically the first of several actions used in the IRS collection process.
+As soon as the deadline for payment passes and the case enters a collection status, a statutory tax lien goes into effect.

 What is a statutory tax lien?

-- A lien is a legal claim against your property, with “property” being defined as anything and everything that you own or will own.
-This includes your home, car, business, bank accounts, retirement accounts, etc.
+A lien is a legal claim against your property, with property defined as anything and everything that you own or will own.
+This includes your home, car, business, bank accounts, and retirement accounts, among other items.

-- However, a tax lien does give the IRS ownership of any proceeds that you might get from selling your assets.
-Sell any property and the money from that sale will go to the IRS; you will not receive any of the proceeds until your tax debt is fully covered.
+However, a tax lien does give the IRS ownership of any proceeds that you might get from selling your assets.
+Sell any property, and the money from that sale will go to the IRS.
+You will not receive any of the proceeds until your debt is fully covered.

-- The tax lien is statutory because it is written into the legal code and occurs automatically when the payment deadline passes.
+The tax lien is statutory because it is written into the legal code and occurs automatically when the payment deadline passes.
 There is no judge involved and no court hearing where you can challenge the lien.
-There is not even any paperwork to be filed and the taxpayer does not have to be notified that the lien is in effect.
-The statutory tax lien simply exists, by definition, when the IRS has past due taxes to collect.
+There isn’t even any paperwork to be filed, and the taxpayer does not need to be notified that the lien is in effect.
+The statutory tax lien simply exists when the IRS has past due taxes to collect.

 What is a Notice of Federal Tax Lien (NFTL)?

-A notice of federal tax lien occurs when the IRS makes the tax lien official by filing a notice with your local court or your state’s Secretary of State Office.
-Until then, the tax lien was a secret between you and the IRS.
-However, when that tax lien is a matter of public record, it’s official.
-All your creditors (as well as future creditors) will know the IRS has priority over all your assets.
-This could lower your credit score by up to 100 points and will make it much harder to get a loan or refinance an existing one.
+A Notice of Federal Tax Lien, or NFTL, occurs when the IRS makes the tax lien official by filing a notice with your local court or your state’s Secretary of State Office.
+Until then, the tax lien was an issue between you and the IRS.
+However, when a tax lien is a matter of public record, all of your creditors (both current and future) will know the IRS has priority over all your assets.
+This could lower your credit score by up to 100 points and make it much harder to get a loan or refinance an existing one.

 With a tax lien, the IRS does not actually take ownership or possession of your property.
-It just calls dibs on all your assets.
+Instead, it lays claim to all of your assets.
 With a tax levy, on the other hand, the IRS actually takes ownership of your property.
-It can legally take almost anything you own, and sell your belongings to pay off the tax debt.
+It can legally take almost anything you own and sell your belongings to pay off the tax debt.

-Though the term “levy” does apply to the actual taking of assets, the IRS “places a levy” by simply serving notice that it intends to take your assets at a future time.
+Though the term levy does apply to the actual acquisition of assets, the IRS places a levy by simply serving notice that it intends to take your assets at a future time.
 The Fifth Amendment of the U.S. Constitution states, “No person shall be … deprived of life, liberty or property without due process of law.”
-In the case of tax levies this “due process” requires the IRS to notify the taxpayer at least 30 days in advance.
+In the case of tax levies, due process requires the IRS to notify the taxpayer at least 30 days in advance.
 It must also give the option to request a hearing during that time frame to challenge the levy.
-If no hearing is requested or if the challenge fails, then the IRS has fulfilled its “due process” requirement and can seize the assets at the end of the 30 days.
+If no hearing is requested or if the challenge fails, then the IRS has fulfilled its due process requirement and can seize the assets at the end of the 30-day period.

-Personal property that the IRS can seize and then sell to pay off your tax debt includes but is not limited to:
+Personal property that the IRS can seize and sell to pay off your debt includes but is not limited to: